shahsawoodshinwari/php-clean-architecture/README.md

 - Register
 - CompleteOrder

+**A use case should be a single, very specific action.
+It shouldn’t do anything more than its name suggests.**

 ### Architecture Level

 In the Clean Architecture, a level is a layer of the architecture with a specific function, **only connected to the upper level**.